OlegAlyeynikov/library-service-api/README.md

 * python manage.py migrate
 * python manage.py runserver
 ####
-* To retrieve the notifications you must connect to https://t.me/borrowing_in_library
+* To retrieve the notifications you can create your own telegram chatbot
-* Or you can create your own telegram chatbot using https://t.me/BotFather and replace the bot token in settings.py
+* using https://t.me/BotFather and add a bot token in your .env file.
+* Or you must connect to https://t.me/borrowing_in_library
+* and use the bot token from env.sample file.
 ### Stripe payment system
 * You can use a payment system.
 For this, you need to initialize your Stripe Payment account.